zak-45/WLEDAudioSync-Chataigne-Module/README.md

 # **WLEDAudioSync Module for Chataigne.**
 Stream music/audio to WLED Audio reactive.

+Real time audio analysis : the real time audio datas are not supposed to be fully accurate but enough for light show creation.

 ```
 - Send your music from any computer to WLED sound reactive LED.